Opposite of Dilate: 24+ Antonyms, Meaning, and Examples

 Contract, as the direct opposite of dilate, signifies a decrease in size, scope, or intensity.
 It can refer to a physical reduction, such as a muscle contracting or a substance shrinking in volume.
 It can also denote a legal agreement, but in this article, we focus on its physical meaning as the antonym of dilate.

 Constrict is often used interchangeably with contract, especially when referring to the narrowing of a passage or vessel, such as blood vessels or airways.
 Compress implies squeezing or pressing something together, reducing its volume.
-Narrow indicates a reduction in width, while shrink generally means to become smaller overall.
-Reduce is a more general term that can apply to any decrease in quantity, size, or intensity.

 Detailed Definitions